 Kate Blalack is a nationally certified Acupuncturist and Chinese herbal medicine practitioner in Boulder, CO.
-Kate has a special interest in working with women and families, including acupuncture for fertility, menstrual problems, pregnancy, postpartum, and pediatrics.
+Kate has a special interest in working with women and families, including acupuncture for fertility, menstrual problems, pregnancy, and postpartum.

-Kate received her B.A. from Brown University in Providence, RI.
+Kate received her B.A. from Brown University in Providence, RI., and her Master’s of Science in Oriental Medicine (M.S.O.M.) from Southwest Acupuncture College in Boulder, CO in 2007.
 Following her passion for learning about all systems of human health care, Kate began her medical training as a Wilderness EMT as a teenager.
 In her early 20s, she spent several years traveling, studying and teaching the culture and healing traditions of India, Nepal, Tibet, Bhutan, Thailand, Indonesia, Japan, and China.
 During this time, she spent time in clinics for leprosy in India, and with both traditional healers and acupuncturists and in modern hospitals in Nepal, India, Bhutan and Tibet.
 Back in the U.S., she explored a possible career in Western medicine, working in Surgery, Endoscopy and Cancer Care at Boulder Community Hospital before committing to Chinese Medicine.
-She received her Master’s of Science in Oriental Medicine (M.S.O.M.) from Southwest Acupuncture College in Boulder, CO in 2007.

 Kate has also pursed advanced level continuing education in the West, in both acupuncture and Chinese herbal medicine.
-She is honored to share a clinic and participate in ongoing mentorship studies with Chip Chace in Boulder, CO, with a focus on osteopathic palpatory diagnosis techniques, treatment planning and herbal prescribing.
+She is honored to have shared a clinic for over 10 years and participated in long term mentorship studies with the late Chip Chace in Boulder, CO.
+With Chip, Kate focused on developing her osteopathic palpatory diagnosis skills, including Engaging Vitality training and techniques, treatment planning and herbal prescribing.
 She studied facial rejuvenation acupuncture with Virginia Doran, and has participated in advanced palpatory diagnosis and acupuncture trainings with acupuncturists Dan Bensky, Koei Kuwahara, Jason Robertson, and Matt Callison.
 She also helped to organize and participated in advanced classical herbal medicine trainings with world-renowned lecturers and practitioners Arnaud Versluys, Dan Bensky, and Craig Mitchell, and in 2013, completed a 19-hour advanced course in Chinese Medicine for the Treatment of Infertility with Jane Lyttleton.

 In pursuing her study of Chinese language and to help bring much needed translations to the West, Kate has worked for the Beijing-based People’s Medical Publishing House (人民卫生出版社) as an editor and translator of the Materia Medica Study Guide and Acupuncture and Moxibustion for Stroke Rehabilitation.

-Kate currently practices acupuncture and Chinese herbal medicine at Chautauqua Health Care in Boulder, Colorado.
-This integrative health clinic offers patients the convenience of a complete on-site herbal pharmacy, nutritional supplements, food allergy testing, massage, cranial sacral and visceral manipulation, Rolfing, and more.
+Kate currently practices acupuncture and Chinese herbal medicine alongside her colleague Monika Chace, PT, at Stillwater Health in Boulder, Colorado.
+This integrative health clinic offers patients the convenience of a complete on-site herbal pharmacy, nutritional supplements, cranial sacral and visceral manipulation, and more.
 For 5 years, she ran the sliding scale Community Acupuncture Clinic at the Boulder Nurse Midwives office, YoMama Yoga, and the mama’hood in Boulder.

 Kate has a special interest in women’s health, especially the transitions of adolescence, fertility planning, pre- and postpartum care and menopause, as well as internal medicine.
 Along with acupuncture and Chinese herbs, Kate has a strong interest in dietary therapy, including traditional Chinese dietary therapy and whole foods based nutrition.
 She is committed to treating the whole person, making sure to understand the goals and challenges of each individual.
 Kate’s patients appreciate her skill as well as her gentle nature.

 I love my work, and feel lucky to have a career that integrates seamlessly with my lifestyle and passions.
-When not working directly with clients toward the cultivation of healthier, more integrated individuals, families and communities, I am most likely to be found hanging out with my 7-year old son, cooking, reading, dancing, walking outdoors or scheming about my next adventure.
+When not working directly with clients toward the cultivation of healthier, more integrated individuals, families and communities, I can be found hanging out with my teenage son, cooking, reading, dancing, walking outdoors or scheming about my next adventure.
+I am also a licensed Realtor in Colorado, which has allowed me to turn a long-time hobby into another means of serving our community by helping navigate the transitions of buying, selling and investing in property in our dynamic Boulder real estate market.
+I am committed to giving back to my community, and make regular contributions to World Pulse, and also donate time and money to other organizations such as Community Food Share, Emergency Family Assistance Association, Boulder Valley Women’s Health and Dance To Be Free.
+In 2019, my son and I had the good fortune to participate in a medical volunteer trip in Taksindu, Nepal with Sherpa Mountain Adventures, and in 2021 we completed a thru-hike of the Colorado Trail.
 For more on my favorite books, websites and other things I find interesting, see the online resources and recommended reading pages.